hyperledger/fabric/docs/source/write_first_app.rst

   {"Key":"CAR9", "Record":{"colour":"brown","make":"Holden","model":"Barina","owner":"Shotaro"}}]

 These are the 10 cars.
-A black Tesla Model S owned by Adriana, a red Ford Mustang owned by Brad, a violet Fiat Punto owned by someone named Pari, and so on.
+A black Tesla Model S owned by Adriana, a red Ford Mustang owned by Brad, a violet Fiat Punto owned by Pari, and so on.
 The ledger is key/value based and in our implementation the key is ``CAR0`` through ``CAR9``.
 This will become particularly important in a moment.

 Now let's see what it looks like under the hood (if you'll forgive the pun).
 Use an editor (e.g. atom or visual studio) and open the ``query.js`` program.

-The inital section of the application defines certain variables such as chaincode ID, channel name and network endpoints:
+The initial section of the application defines certain variables such as chaincode ID, channel name and network endpoints.
+In our sample app, these variables have been baked-in, but in a real app these variables would have to be specified by the app dev.

 .. code:: bash

   var options = {
-	  wallet_path : path.join(__dirname, './network/creds'),
+      wallet_path: path.join(__dirname, './network/creds'),
       user_id: 'PeerAdmin',
       channel_id: 'mychannel',
       chaincode_id: 'fabcar',
       network_url: 'grpc://localhost:7051',
+  };

 This is the chunk where we construct our query: